Robinhood Review – Should you use it to invest in 2026?

 What can you invest in with Robinhood?

 With Robinhood, you can invest in more than 6,000 US exchange-listed stocks as well as American Depositary Receipts (ADRs) for more than 650 globally listed companies.
 You'll also be able to invest in fractional shares.
-Some of the stocks on offer include popular options like:
+Supported assets now include:

 What is the minimum investment with Robinhood?